Gabapentin (Neurontin®, Horizant®)

 Gabapentin may increase your risk for suicidal thoughts and behaviors.
 Your caregiver should be aware of this concern as well.
 Report any changes or worsening of mood or behavior or suicidal (self harm) thoughts to your healthcare team immediately.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant while on this medication.
-If you are pregnant or become pregnant, discuss the risks and benefits to continuing this medication with your care provider.
+If you are pregnant or become pregnant, discuss the risks and benefits of continuing this medication with your care provider.
 You should consult with your healthcare team before breastfeeding while receiving this medication.